Methodology··7 min read

 The 5 Creative Methodologies Behind Brand Cleared

-Every name in a Brand Cleared report comes from one of five distinct creative lenses — Sound Lab, Provocateur, Cultural Lab, Moment Lab, Viral Lab.
+Every name in a Brand Cleared report comes from one of five distinct creative lenses — Lexicon Agency (phoneme-first), Igor Agency (provocative territories), Cultural Linguistics Agency (cross-cultural etymology), Consumer Moment Agency (experience-extracted), and Viral & Social Agency (shareability-optimized).
 Here's what each one does and why it matters.

-Brand Cleared works differently.
-Every name in a report comes from one of five distinct creative methodologies, each one modeled on a school of naming that produced real household brands.
+Every name in a report comes from one of these five distinct creative methodologies, each one modeled on a school of naming that produced real household brands.
 The five agencies run in parallel, don’t see each other’s output, and are scored on separate dimensions.
 By the time you see a shortlist, it has already survived five different tastes.

 Here is what each one does, why it exists, and when it wins.